monch1962/julia-junit-spike/README.md

 ```
 $ julia MyPackage.jl/test/runtests.jl
 ```
-should produce a JUnit-format result file
+should produce a JUnit-format result file.
+Exit code will be 0 if all tests passed, or 1 if any tests failed.